 Director: Professor Howard Louthan (history)

-The Center for Austrian Studies serves promotes new scholarship about Austria and Central Europe across disciplines in the humanities, the social sciences, the fine arts, and international business management.
+The Center for Austrian Studies serves to promote new scholarship about Austria and Central Europe across disciplines in the humanities, the social sciences, the fine arts, and international business management.
 It connects scholars, students, and an international community to resources in Austria, Central Europe, the EU, and Minnesota.
 The Center reaches out to students, scholars, and the community, bringing an awareness of Austria and the new Europe and its relevance to American life and it enriches the teaching mission of the University and the College of Liberal Arts by connecting its research and outreach programs with classroom opportunities for students.